egonw/cdk-cxsmiles/docs/parsing.md

 ## Parsing CxSMILES

 CxSMILES for lipids can use the `[H]C\C=C\CC(=O)O |Sg:n:1:x:ht,Sg:n:4:y:ht|` syntax.
 We can parse this into a CDK data model with the regular approach.
-In Groovy this looks like this:
+In <a name="tp1">Groovy</a> this looks like this:

 **Script** [code/ParseCXSMILES.groovy](code/ParseCXSMILES.code.md)